Aisha Banerjee and moving into a new city!

 ‘The New Girl in the City’ is how Aisha Banerjee (played by Konkana Sen Sharma) from Wake Up Sid (directed by Ayan Mukherjee) summarizes her experience of being in a new city all by herself for the first time.
 The ‘new city’ in one’s life does not have to be Mumbai like in Aisha’s case.
 It can be moving into a hostel for college or relocating to another state or country for better job opportunities or anything similar but the experience of being in a new place for the first time all by yourself offers is as liberating as much as it is scary.

 We find ourselves confused and lonely because we have left behind the only world we ever knew.
-And now in the hustle of the city, we find ourselves surrounded by people who speak, eat, and dress differently.
-Aisha who has come all the way from Kolkata to make it big in Mumbai as a writer goes through the same emotions.
-But in the chaos, she finds freedom and a sense of self, a will to explore more, and above all she finds independence, the one thing that she came for.
+And now, in the hustle of the city, we find ourselves surrounded by people who speak, eat, and dress differently.
+Aisha who has come from Kolkata to make it big in Mumbai as a writer goes through the same emotions.
+But in the chaos, she finds freedom and a sense of self, a will to explore more, and above all, she finds independence.
+And that’s exactly what she came to Mumbai for.

-It can be totally uncomfortable in the beginning to adjust to new routines and culture but as they say, life begins at the end of your comfort zone.
+In the beginning, it can be uncomfortable to adjust to new routines and culture but as wise people say, life begins at the end of your comfort zone.
 We may make mistakes and everything may not work out as we planned but that’s how it works, that’s how being in a new place prepares us to face the harsh realities of life.
 We learn to take charge of our lives, we make some wonderful friends who may be there with us for the rest of our life like Aisha had Sid, and above all, we gather some amazing experiences that we will cherish for a lifetime.